 - 2) For each of the obstacles listed above, what resources could the university provide in the next 1-3 years that would help to overcome the obstacles?
-Getting stable leadership with our new dean must assure us that our pre-requisite course, WRIT 251, will run face-to-face in spite of lower enrollment.
-We will need to provide the required paperwork to adjust our program to fit in WRIT 532.
-The university can assist in helping promote new courses for our major, possibly publications designing us a flyer for our program, something we've never had for our students.
+Getting stable leadership with our new dean must assure us that our pre-requisite course, WRIT 251: Introduction of Creative Writing, will run face-to-face in spite of lower enrollment.
+The university can assist in helping promote new courses for our major, possibly designating funds to help us design a flyer for our program, something we've never had for our students.

 Some things the university needs to pay attention to is where do we have overlap in course offerings?
 I think students do better with clear course descriptions that are directly related to their majors.
 Specializing is for grad programs.
-I love the example Sumiko gave of a language course working in collaboration with a history course.
+I love the example a colleague in the History department gave of a language course working in collaboration with a history course.
 These collaborations can intensify the passion for our students' experiences with learning and engaging with community.

 For each of the opportunities, what resources could the university provide in the next 1-3 years that would help to take advantage of the opportunities?

 It would be incredible if we could develop an early childhood program that would incorporate daycare for staff and faculty.
 I'm so pleased that we have Food for Thought.
 I am hopeful and optimistic about the inclusion of Northstar Promise providing many with the opportunity to an education they never thought would happen.
 This is such an opportune time to reach out to the community where our university sits.
-The new dean could help with outreach-establishing relationships with Minnstate community colleges to direct students to our program.
+The new dean could help with outreach-establishing relationships with Mninstate community colleges to direct students to our program.

 3. For each of the obstacles listed above, what resources could be provided by external entities in the next 1-3 years that would help to overcome the obstacles?
 Grant monies; donor monies; state monies...
 For each of the opportunities, what resources could be provided by external entities in the next 1-3 years that would help to take advantage of the opportunities?
 We intend to research grant funding opportunities specifically to creative writing.
 This is an area where I can directly improve on through research.
 We also have a goal of 75 majors within the next three years.
-4. Is there anything that is currently or would limit the growth of the program, even with resources?
-Declining enrollments are a challenge to growth, as is transitional leadership, however our numbers in creative writing remain stable.
-Again, we're hopeful and optimistic about Northstar Promise.
-Strong support from the future dean with curricular development and changes will be necessary.
-We could really benefit from a half-time resident faculty in creative writing.
-Our community faculty is limited, and particularly with writing, many of our potential instructors have already been designated courses.